natalieagus/50002/docs/Labs/lab1.md

 {:.note-title}
 > Sig
 >
 > The `sig` type is short for signal.
 These are used as basic connections (wiring) between parts of your design.
+More info about this below.
 >
 > <img src="{{ site.baseurl }}/docs/Labs/images/cs-2026-50002-sig.drawio.png"  class="center_fifty"/>